-The cause of Crohn's disease is not known.
-Inflammatory bowel diseases, such as ulcerative colitis and Crohn's disease, seem to run in some families.
+The cause of Crohn disease is not known.
+Inflammatory bowel diseases such as ulcerative colitis and Crohn disease, tend to run in some families.
 Some researchers think that it is due to a reaction to a virus or bacteria that causes the immune system to overreact and damage the intestines.

-People of Jewish heritage are more likely to get Crohn's disease.
+People of Jewish heritage are more likely to get Crohn disease.
 Your risk may also be increased if you have family members with inflammatory bowel disease or other autoimmune diseases.

-Complications of untreated Crohn's disease may lead to:
+Complications of untreated Crohn disease may lead to:

 Tests may include:

 Imaging tests evaluate the intestines and surrounding structures.
 These may include:

 A biopsy may be taken during some of the these tests.
 A biopsy is a sample of the intestinal tissue that can be examined under a microscope.